saracastellino/w12_d4_JAVA_polymorphism_questions_hw/polymorphism_composition_questions.md

 <details>
 <summary>2.
 What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.</summary>
 <p>It means that the objects of a class will have the behaviour (eg. the properties and the methods) of more than one class, more specifically its own plus the ones of its parent class.
-Polymorphism can in fact only be applied when we have a child class inheriting the properties of the parent class.
+Polymorphism can in fact only be applied when we have a child class inheriting the properties of the parent class, and establishes a "is-a" relationship between classes.
 For example, if we have the class HybridCar and a parent class Car, the HybridCar's instances will be inheriting all the variables and the methods belonging to its parent class Car.</p>
 </details>

 <details>